lalomorales22/penguins/docs/gateway/configuration.md

 If the file is missing, Penguins uses safe defaults.
 Common reasons to add a config:

-- Connect channels and control who can message the bot
+- Set up the built-in app surfaces (browser chat, Control UI, CLI access)
-- Set models, tools, sandboxing, or automation (cron, hooks)
+- Choose models, tools, sandboxing, or automation (cron, hooks, heartbeat)
-- Tune sessions, media, networking, or UI
+- Tune sessions, media, networking, remote access, or UI behavior

 See the [full reference](/gateway/configuration-reference) for every available field.